Relintai/pandemonium_engine_docs/usage/rendering/viewports.md

 choose to use a different level of MSAA for each `Viewport`; the default behavior is DISABLED.
 You can also set the `Viewport` to use HDR, HDR is very useful for when you want to store values in the texture that are outside the range 0.0 - 1.0.

 If you know how the `Viewport` is going to be used, you can set its Usage to either 3D or 2D.
-Godot will then restrict how the `Viewport` is drawn to in accordance with your choice; default is 3D.
+Pandemonium will then restrict how the `Viewport` is drawn to in accordance with your choice; default is 3D.
 The 2D usage mode is slightly faster and uses less memory compared to the 3D one.
 It's a good idea to set the `Viewport`'s Usage property to 2D if your viewport doesn't render anything in 3D.